What is content design?

 Content design and digital storytelling

-Whatever industry you work in, you can probably already think of some cases where clear communication and impactful storytelling make a big difference.
+Whatever your job title, you can probably already think of some cases where clear communication and impactful storytelling make a big difference.
 The greatest strength of content design is that it makes complex information accessible to a wider group of people.

 That’s valuable in a huge range of use cases: from making the case for non-profit donations, to teaching, offering government services, professional development, campaigning for causes, and organising large-scale events.